Polynomial Bounds for the Grid-Minor Theorem: Proofs Omitted from Section

 \subsection{Proof of Theorem~\ref{thm: grouping}}

 We start with a non-constructive proof, since it is much simpler and gives better parameters.
-This proof can be turned into an algorithm with running time $\poly(n)\cdot 2^{\kappa}$.
+This proof can be turned into an algorithm whose running time is $\poly(n)\cdot 2^{\kappa}$.
 We then show a constructive proof with running time $\poly(n,\kappa)$.